-For each CLRP variant, we train the policy network by 1,000 epochs, and each epoch contains 10,000 synthetic instances.
-To ensure fairness, all hyperparameters related to training and model architecture are kept the same with the related works \cite{kool2018attention,kwon2020pomo,li2024multi,wang2024deep}.
-Specifically, the embedding dimension is set to 256, the number of attention layers is 6, the number of heads in multi-head attention is 16, the dimension of the feed-forward layer is 512, and the size of the tan clip is set to 10.
-As to training parameters, we train 1,000 epochs for each problem scale, and each epoch consists of 10,000 synthetic instances.
-Specifically, we set the initial learning rate to 1e-4 and switch to a smaller learning rate of 1e-5 after training for 700 epochs.
-To ensure a fair comparison with the exact solver and heuristic methods, all instances for DRL-based methods are solved individually instead of in parallel.
+All hyperparameters related to training and model architecture are kept the same with the related works \cite{kool2018attention,kwon2020pomo,li2024multi,wang2024deep}.
+Specifically, the embedding dimension is set to 256, the number of attention layers is 6, the number of heads in multi-head attention is 16, and the dimension of the feed-forward layer is 512.
+As for the training setup, we train the model for 1,000 epochs at each problem scale, with each epoch comprising 10,000 synthetic instances.
+We use an initial learning rate of 1e-4 and decay it to 1e-5 after 700 epochs.
+The batch size is set to 128 by default, and it is reduced to 40 for the scale of 100 due to the limit of memory.
 All experiments are conducted on the server with a GTX 4090 GPU and Intel(R) Xeon(R) Gold 6230 CPU @ 2.10GHz.